The Big Picture On Credit References:

 How to Get a Credit Reference?

-Most employers, property managers and owners of rental investment property will want to see permission granted by your rental applicant before furnishing any information.
-That is why it is important to use a rental application that includes text that provides this permission.
-And never forget a signature!
-Often these days where the renter applicant simply requests an online tenant screening report, many owners of rental properties forget to get a signed rental application.
+Most employers, property managers, and owners of rental investment property will want to see permission granted by your rental applicant before furnishing any information.
+That is why it is important to use a rental application that includes text providing this permission.

 How Can Landlords Verify the Legitimacy of a Credit Reference?

-After all, it’s not unheard of for some deceitful applicants to plug in a friend’s phone number under their previous landlord or employer’s name.
+Is it illegal to give a fake landlord reference?
+Of course, it’s illegal and is generally considered fraud.
+But even so, it’s not unheard of for some deceitful applicants to plug in a friend’s phone number under their previous landlord or employer’s name.
 Or, they may go the professional route by hiring services like CareerExcuse.com to vouch for them.

-There aren’t easy tricks for spotting a lying applicant right away, but there are certainly strategies for verifying a reference’s legitimacy.
+There aren’t easy tricks for spotting a lying applicant right away, but there are certain strategies for verifying a reference’s legitimacy.
 To find out whether your applicant’s provided a credible reference, try the following:

-• Verify Employers: For employer references, ask for an email address in addition to a phone number—or better yet, a business card.
+For employer references, ask for an email address and a phone number—or, better yet, a business card.
 A business card or even letterhead address can give you more info with which to verify the contact provided by an applicant.
-Additionally, asking for a pay-stub or proof of payment provides a double-duty reference.
-It’s serves as additional verification that the employer is a real place of work as well as proof-of-income.
-Send an employment reference request asking the important questions to verify employment.
-A quick Google search might reveal whether this person is actually who your applicant claims, or someone else masquerading as them.
+Additionally, asking for a pay stub or proof of payment offers a double-duty reference.
+It serves as additional verification that the employer is a real place of work as well as proof of income.

-Final Thoughts
+Final Thoughts On Credit References

-Your rental property is an investment, and that’s not something to be taken lightly, especially when entrusting that investment with someone you don’t personally know.
 Just imagine finding out your tenant has caused irreversible property damage that can’t be recovered in their security deposit—you want to minimize any risk of this or any other major tenant issue at all costs.
 Worse, renting to a professional tenant can cost thousand’s in lost rental income as they sit comfortably in your rental property, while working the system to not pay rent.

 That’s why credit references are of the utmost importance when screening tenants.